 The Ohio Olmstead Task Force is a grassroots coalition of people with disabilities of all ages, family members and organizations advocating together for the right to live, work and participate in their communities.

-CATR, or the Community Advocates for Transportation Rights is a small group of concerned individuals with disabilities working to ensure access to transportation in Toledo and the surrounding communities.
+Community Advocates for Transportation Rights (CATR) is a small group of concerned individuals with disabilities working to ensure access to transportation in Toledo and the surrounding communities.

-HOME Choice assists older adults and people with disabilities to move from long-term services and support systems to home and community-based settings.
+HOME Choice assists older adults and people with disabilities to move from long-term care facilities to home and community-based settings.
 The Ability Center participates in the advisory council for the program.

 Below are a few links that may be assist you in obtaining accessible housing: